Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 // We invoke the `macro_rules!` macro usually at the module level rather than in
 // a function
 macro_rules! <macro_name> {
-    // A list of function-like code blocks with brackets a match pattern
+    // We then list each rule which are made up of function-like code blocks
-    // potentially including "metavariables".
-Each of these blocks defines a
+    // with brackets containing a match pattern, potentially including
+    // "metavariables".
+    //
-    // single rule that is matched based on the pattern and stores matching
+    // Each rule is matched based on the pattern and stores matching
     // "metavariables" for use in the macro.
 Don't worry, we''ll explain all
     // of this very soon.
     ( <match_pattern> ) => {
         // curly braces surround the macro body.
 This is used to generate code